Close Menu

 MUST READ

-Planting avocado trees correctly sets the foundation for their growth.
-Follow these steps to ensure successful planting.
+Planting your avocado trees correctly sets the foundation for future growth.
+Follow these steps for optimal results.

-2. Position the Tree: Place the tree in the center of the hole, ensuring the top of the root ball is level with the soil surface.
+1. Position the Tree: Place the tree in the center of the hole, ensuring the root ball is level with the surrounding soil.

 MUST READ